Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Side Jungle

-Long, narrow strips don’t need fixing they need planting.
-Filling one side with bold tropical layers turns a boring passage.
+Long, narrow strips don’t need fixing — they need bold planting.
+Filling one side with tropical layers turns a boring passage into something you actually want to walk through.

-Start with taller leafy plants at the back, add colorful foliage in front, and keep the path simple so the greenery stays in control.
+This works perfectly beside walls where plants can grow tall without blocking light elsewhere.
+Start with taller leafy plants at the back, add colorful foliage in front, and keep the path simple so the greenery stays in complete control.

 @lucasgabrielpaisagista